csorianot/godmc_wiki/Phenotype-and-covariate-data.md

 - `Slide_factor`: The slide ID for the methylation array
 - Any other important batches

 The pipeline will create genetic and methylation principal components for you so you don’t need to add PCs to this file.
+Please note that you shouldn't add combat or PC variables as covariates as these will capture genetic and/or phenotypic variation of interest.
 An example of what your file should look like is below:

     IID Sex_factor Age_numeric Slide_factor
     id1 F 30 12345678